sweagleExpert/integrations/docker/vault/README.md

 ## TROUBLESHOOTING

-The first time you start Vault, it is recommended to start only 1 replica to have no concurrency when doing init of Vault DB.
+- The first time you start Vault, it is recommended to start only 1 replica to have no concurrency when doing init of Vault DB.

+- startup process

 At startup, sweagle-vault will wait for 1 min for service sweagle-mysql to be available on port 3306.